University of Sheffield | Doctoral Research

 Mental health practitioners working in the NHS are subject to high levels of stress which can lead to periods of sickness absence and burnout.
 Recent research has shown that practitioners suffering from burnout are less effective in their work with service users.
 The problems associated with burnout are therefore twofold, affecting those who deliver the services and those who access them.

-We’re interested in helping these workers remain resilient at work so that they can protect their wellbeing and service users can get the most out of the assistance they receive.
+We were interested in helping these workers remain resilient at work to ensure they maintain their own wellbeing and also to improve service user experience.

-If you would like to find out more about any of our research projects, please contact us here
+If you would like to find out more about any of our research projects, please get in touch.